Is Berkeley College Right for You?

 When a student withdraws without notifying Academic Advisement (“unofficial withdrawals”), the calculation is different.
 When the College becomes aware of a student’s unofficial withdrawal through the “check point” process, financial aid will be considered earned as if the withdrawn student had attended for 50 percent of the semester.
 The remaining portion of the original financial aid award will be returned to the originator.

-Important note: Since a withdrawn student’s tuition liability to the College is governed by the schedule set forth in the Tuition Refund Policy, the amount that a student who is withdrawn (officially or unofficially) during the semester owes the College for tuition may exceed the amount of financial aid that the student is permitted to retain under governing regulations.
+Important note: Because a withdrawn student’s tuition liability to the College is governed by the schedule set forth in the Tuition Refund Policy, the amount that a student who is withdrawn (officially or unofficially) during the semester owes the College for tuition may exceed the amount of financial aid that the student is permitted to retain under governing regulations.
 If so, the student will be liable to the College for any balance.

 Institutional aid will not be refunded.
-Berkeley institutional aid awards are earned ratably during the semester.
+Berkeley Institutional Aid awards are earned ratably during the semester.

 This policy is for dropping of classes and total withdrawals from the college.

-Week of term when Notification is made Refund schedule for 15-week courses TA-Active Duty Refund schedule for Seven-week courses TA-Active Duty
+Week of term when Notification is made Refund schedule for 15-week courses TA-Active Duty Refund schedule for seven-week courses TA-Active Duty

 1